rubymonsters/speakerinnen_liste/README.md

 $ sudo service elasticsearch start
 ```

 Please note: You can either export the variables any time you need them with `$ export VARIABLE_KEY=value` or you can store them permanently in your `.env` file and load it into your current project with `$ source .env`.
-To verify your env variables are now set, run `$ echo $VARIABLE_KEY` or unset them again run `$ unset VARIABLE_KEY`.
+To verify your env variables are now set, run `$ echo $VARIABLE_KEY` or to unset run `$ unset VARIABLE_KEY`.

 ### Browser Download